End of life

 local palliative care team

 There is excellent support from the local palliative care teams and though most people will be referred to the service by a GP or other clinician once you are under the service you can contact them directly.
-You can also self-refer for family support if you have a family member or friend under their care.
+You may also be able to self-refer.

 From Rennie Grove Hospice Care